Web Testing Interview Questions, Web Testing Fundamentals, Web Test Types, Web Test Tools, Web vs. Desktop applications, and Web Security Testing.

 • Can be deployed in Stand-alone, Intranet and Internet Environments

-Q) What are the different types of environment available in the Web?
+Q. What are the different types of environments available in the Web?

 • Intranet (Local Network)

 • Internet (Wide Area Network)

 It is a private application, can be accessed within the Organization only.
 It uses Local /Private Network and Internet Protocol technology to share information.

 Generally, it is a public web application, uses a Wide area network.
 It can be accessed from anywhere.